Rosebud2078/Rosebud2078.github.io/README.md

 # collected puzzlescript games
 hello. i have collected around 700 puzzlescript games.
+I collected these so me and my friends could access them easily during school, but it was tedious to download each one to play it.
+So im trying to put them all into a website. i dont know how to use github

 this is by no means a database of all of them, here is a more thorough [database](https://pedrosworks.com/articles/puzzlescript-database)

 I obtained these from various other sources online:
 [itch.io](https://itch.io/games/tag-puzzlescript), [increpare games](https://www.increpare.com/categories/puzzlescript.html), [Pedro's Selected PuzzleScript Games](https://pedrosworks.com/articles/selected-games),
 [PuzzleScript Gallery](https://puzzlescriptgallery.tumblr.com/), [PuzzleScript Plus Gallery](https://auroriax.github.io/PuzzleScript/Gallery/index.html), [PuzzleScript Next Gallery](https://puzzlescriptnext.polyomino.com/Gallery/index.html).
 There may be other sources i forgot but these are the main ones